gtk-rs/gir/book/src/tutorial/high_level_rust_api.md

 TODO: Add steps of example

-Again, if you do it on another library and it fails and you can't figure out why, don't hesitate to reach us!
+Again, if you do it on another library and it fails and you can't figure out why, don't hesitate to [contact us](https://gtk-rs.org/contact)!

 At this point, you should have almost everything you need.
 Let's have a look at errors that can happen in this process.